hiroaki-1-1-0/Academic-Paper-Reviews/README.md

 # Academic-Paper-Reviews
-I stack the paper to the "issues".
+I stack paper reviews to the "issues".
+Your comments are appreciated:)

 ## Main topic (for now)
 * Multilingual LLMs × Post-Training
-* General NLP
+* NLP in general
+* ALife in the broad sense

 ## Format
 ```